-The agencies of Collin County Committee on Aging and the Wellness Center also work with the City's Public Safety and Senior Center departments to assist in coordination of needs.
-The City will make all reasonable modifications to policies and programs to ensure that people with disabilities have an equal opportunity to enjoy all City programs, services, and activities.
-For example, individuals with service animals are welcomed in City offices, even where pets are generally prohibited.
-This is also applicable to the City's sub recipients as well.
+ADA, aging and persons with disabilities.
+The city's ADA Coordinator continued to lead efforts to improve multitude of sidewalk crossings, curb cuts, and entry access to buildings, as greater access for city staff training through virtual national and regional conferences.
+The city continues to make reasonable modifications to policies and programs to ensure that people with disabilities have an equal opportunity to enjoy all city programs, services, and activities.
+For example, individuals with service animals are welcomed in city offices, even where pets are generally prohibited.
+This is also applicable to the City's subrecipients as well.